Sleep in your most comfortable position

-Though the American College of Obstetricians and Gynecologists, the professional organization of all Obstetricians and Gynecologists does not have a firm recommendation for the sleeping position of pregnant women, this study raises concerns about sleeping on your back during pregnancy.
+Though the American College of Obstetricians and Gynecologists, the professional organization of all Obstetricians and Gynecologists does not have a firm recommendation for the sleeping position of pregnant women, the new study confirms thge safety of sleeping on your back during pregnancy.

 In a chapter on difficulties of sleeping at night, ACOG suggests that women with sleeping problems should consider sleeping on their side …“ with a pillow under the abdomen and another between the legs”, but that suggestion applies to women with sleeping problems, not necessarily as a precaution to improve pregnancy outcome.